sanghyun-son/ntire-2020-deblur-mobile/README.md

 1) Train your model on PyTorch.
 2) Save your PyTorch `state_dict` (i.e., `torch.save(model.state_dict(), 'state_dict.pth')`).
 3) Define a [Keras model](https://www.tensorflow.org/api_docs/python/tf/keras/Model) which has the same structure to your PyTorch model.
+You can compare `model_pth.py` and `model.py` to see differences of two frameworks.
 4) Will be prepared soon...